rust-lang/rust/src/doc/unstable-book/src/compiler-flags/sanitizer.md

 See the [LLVM MemTagSanitizer documentation][llvm-memtag] for more details.

+# SafeStack

+SafeStack provides backward edge control flow protection by separating the stack into data which is only accessed safely (the safe stack) and all other data (the unsafe stack).

+SafeStack can be enabled with the `-Zsanitizer=safestack` option and is supported on the following targets:

+* `x86_64-unknown-linux-gnu`

+See the [Clang SafeStack documentation][clang-safestack] for more details.

 # ShadowCallStack

 ShadowCallStack provides backward edge control flow protection by storing a function's return address in a separately allocated 'shadow call stack' and loading the return address from that shadow call stack.